Self Care: 17 Best Ways to Take Better Care of Yourself.

 The Apostle Paul in Ephesians 5:29-30 said, “Indeed, no one ever hated his own body, but he nourishes and cherishes it, just as Christ does the church.
 For we are members of His body.”

 God understands that humans naturally nourish, treasure, care for, and feed their bodies.
-He knows that we automatically comfort, warm, and tenderly watch over our bodies.
+He knows we automatically comfort, warm, and tenderly watch over our bodies.

 But with children, marriage obligations, and work clamoring for our attention, we need more than our natural tendency to care for ourselves.